 KATHY FAUNTLEROY, NONFICTION EDITOR is a returning Queens College graduate student in the MFA program in Creative Nonfiction.
 She is currently a clinical microbiologist and plans to write about issues involving health/science, race and history.

-LEO GROSSMAN, TRANSLATION EDITOR is a musician, translator, and bilingual educator based in Ridgewood, Queens.
-Leo previously worked as a translator at the asylum clinic run by the New Sanctuary Coalition.
-He enjoys second verses of pop songs, making sauces, and genmaicha.
-He is currently an MFA candidate in Literary Translation at Queens College.
+LEO GROSSMAN, TRANSLATION EDITOR is a musician, translator, and educator based in Ridgewood, Queens.
+Leo previously worked for the New Sanctuary Coalition as a translator in their asylum clinic.
+He enjoys genmaicha, gankogui, and is an MFA candidate in Literary Translation at CUNY Queens College.
+He has work forthcoming in Barricade: A Journal of Antifascism & Translation.

 CARLIE HOFFMAN, TRANSLATION EDITOR is the author of When There Was Light, (Four Way Books, 2023) and This Alaska (Four Way Books, 2021), winner of the NCPA Gold Award in Poetry and a finalist for the Foreword INDIES Book of the Year Award.
 Carlie’s honors include a 92Y/Discovery Prize from the 92nd Street Y Unterberg Poetry Center and a Poets & Writers Amy Award.
 A poet and translator, her work has been published in Kenyon Review, Los Angeles Review of Books Quarterly, Jewish Currents, Gulf Coast, Boston Review, New England Review, and elsewhere.